eunbaeAN/NiceBacteria/README.md

 # NiceBacteria
 NiceBacteria is a pipeline for bacterial genome analysis.
-This pipeline targets _Bacillus cereus_ genomes.
-However, it can be used for other bacterial species.
+This pipeline targets _Bacillus cereus_ genomes, however, it can be used for other bacterial species.

 # OVERVIEW
 ![alt text](https://github.com/eunbaeAN/IRCAN_pipeline/blob/main/overview.png?raw=true)